yeastrc/proxl-web-app/docs/using/merged-protein.rst

 Download UDRs
 =========================
 UDR stands for "unique distance restraint", which takes its name from 3D modelling terminology.
-A UDR, in ProXL, is any specific position in a protein linked to a specific position in another protein, whether it is a crosslink or a looplink.
+A UDR, in proxl, is any specific position in a protein linked to a specific position in another protein, whether it is a crosslink or a looplink.
 The [Download UDRs (#)] link downloads a non-redundant tab-delimited text table of these UDRs consolidated from the crosslinks and looplinks.
 The # is the number of UDRs.